 - Karma Houdini: The four executives who were using Bud's apartment.
 They take advantage of Baxter, cheat on their wives with ridiculous frequency and in the end only Bud gets punched in the face.

-- Last Name Basis: Bud and Fran always refer to each other as "Miss Kubelik" and "Mr. Baxter" - even when he tells her that he loves her, he uses her last name.
+- Last Name Basis: Bud and Fran always refer to each other as "Miss Kubelik" and "Mr. Baxter", in and out of the workplace; even when he tells her that he loves her, he uses her last name.
 Lampshaded by Dr. Dreyfuss:

 "Mister, Miss.
 Such politeness."